RisPNG/1.20.1-quilt-debu/README.md

 #### 5. Enjoy!

 ## Disclaimer
+This repo contains Quilt mods with personalized settings, config files, resourcepacks, and shaderpacks and is completely free for anyone to use.

+Everything included in this repo is suitable for use in multiplayer servers, although a few of them might be considered unfair depending on the server.

 This project comes with no guarantee or warranty.
 You are responsible for whatever happens from using this project.
 This is a personal project and is in no way affiliated with Mojang.